What is mortgage protection and do I need it?

 The monthly premiums for mortgage protection insurance can start from as little as £5, but normally costs between £10-40.
 How much you’ll pay depends on what your policy covers, as well as your personal circumstances.
 Your age, salary, job type and mortgage repayments are also factored in to work out the cost of your cover.

 For example, if you have a physically demanding job that puts you in greater risk of injury, your premiums are likely to be higher than someone with a desk job.

 Need help deciding on the cover you need?

-At Tembo, our in-house team of award-winning advisers will compare policies from the UK's leading insurance providers to find the right cover to you and family.
+At Tembo, our in-house team of award-winning advisers will compare policies from the UK's leading insurance providers to find the right cover for you and your family.

 Do I need mortgage protection?

 Although mortgage protection is not compulsory, it can give you peace of mind when the worst happens.
 Mortgage repayments are often the largest monthly expense you’ll have.
 If you have to stop work due to unforeseen circumstances, making sure this cost is covered can give you and your family breathing room while you get back on your feet, or find a new job.
 If you choose a policy that also covers your bills too, you can ensure your essential monthly costs are covered if you find yourself unable to work.